Skip to main content

 Yes, the limit only applies to the amount of medication your plan will cover.
 You can choose to continue filling your prescription after the limit is reached, but you will have to pay the entire cost.

-Step therapy.
+Step therapy

-Step therapy is when your plan requires you to try an alternative medication (often lower cost) before “stepping up” to a medication that works to treat your condition in a similar way but may cost more.
-Once you try the alternative medication, you can choose to keep taking (if it works for you) or change back to your original medication.
+Step therapy occurs when your plan requires you to try an alternative medication (often lower cost) before “stepping up” to a medication that works to treat your condition in a similar way but may cost more.
+Once you try the alternative medication, you can choose to keep taking it (if it works for you) or change back to your original medication.

 Talk to your doctor about your treatment.
 If your doctor determines you should continue with your current medication, they can contact us to submit a prior authorization (PA) request for coverage.
 Refer to the Prior Authorization tab for more information.